 Botanical Name: Asplenium nidus

-Bird Nest Fern is one of the easiest types of ferns to grow.
+Bird Nest Fern is one of the easiest types of ferns to grow indoors.
 This tropical native is fast-growing and will live for many years with good care.

 This unique fern grows in the form of a deep rosette of large, shiny, spear-shaped fronds.
 New fronds unfurl from the center of the plant.
 Its fronds are fragile, so I'd put this fern where passersby won't brush up against it.